 Hazards: Control measures already in place: Additional control measures required to reduce the risk: Who will complete?
 By when: Date completed: Minimising contact with individuals who are unwell by ensuring that those who have coronavirus symptoms do not attend school Communicate expectations clearly with parents and staff Headteacher 1 Sept 21 Any pupils or staff that have tested positive in the last 10 days must not attend school Communicate expectations clearly with parents and staff Headteacher 1 Sept 21 Direct & indirect transmission of the virus Anyone developing coronavirus symptoms during the school day will be sent home and should follow public health advice.
 They will be asked to self isolate and arrange a PCR test.
 Anyone who becomes unwell with a new continuous cough, a high temperature, or has a loss of, or a change in, their normal sense of taste or smell must be sent home and advised to have a PCR test ASAP.
-If you live in the same household as someone with COVID-19, you should stay at home and self-isolate, if applicable.
-From 16 August 2021, if you are fully vaccinated or aged under 18 years and 6 months you will not be required to self-isolate if you live in the same household or are a close contact of someone who has tested positive for COVID-19 unless you are identified as a close contact of a suspected or confirmed case of the Omicron variant of COVID-19.
-In this case, irrespective of vaccination status and age you will be required to self isolate immediately and asked to book a PCR test.
-It remains essential that anyone who gets a positive test result from a LFD result self isolates immediately, as must other members of their household unless fully vaccinated or aged under 18 years and 6 months while they get a confirmatory PCR test.
-Whilst awaiting the PCR result, the individual should continue to self isolate.
+Since Wednesday 22 December 2021, the 10 day self isolation period for people who record a positive PCR test result was reduced to 7 days in most circumstances.
+Individuals may now take LFD tests on day 6 and day 7 of their self isolation period.
+Those who receive 2 negative test results are no longer required to complete 10 full days of self isolation.
+The first test must be taken no earlier than day 6 of the self isolation period and tests must be taken 24 hours apart.
+(This also applies to children under 5, with LFD testing at parental or guardian discretion).
+If both these test results are negative, and you do not have a high temperature, you may end your self isolation after the second negative test result and return to your education setting from day 8.
 ALL Ongoing